-An important development for identifying patients likely respond to tarceva has come from a study (104) of glioma patients whose tumor pathologies were also assessed for their levels of a second protein called PKB/AKT.
+An important development for identifying patients likely respond to tarceva has come from a study (110) of glioma patients whose tumor pathologies were also assessed for their levels of a second protein called PKB/AKT.
 This is a signaling channel that results from inactivation of the PTEN gene, a tumor suppressor gene commonly mutated in glioblastomas.
-None of the tumors with high levels of PKB/AKT responded to treatment with Tarceva, whereas 8 of 18 tumors with low levels did respond to the treatment A refinement of this approach tested for three different proteins: expression of PTEN, expression of EGFR, and of a mutation of the EGFR protein known as EGFR variant III (105).
+None of the tumors with high levels of PKB/AKT responded to treatment with Tarceva, whereas 8 of 18 tumors with low levels did respond to the treatment.
+A refinement of this approach tested for three different proteins: expression of PTEN, expression of EGFR, and of a mutation of the EGFR protein known as EGFR variant III (111).
 The level of EGFR was not related to clinical outcome, whereas the co-expression of EGFR variant III and PTEN strongly predicted clinical outcome.

 Because the inhibition of PKB/AKT should plausibly increase the effectiveness of EGFR inhibitors, a treatment strategy now being tested is the combination of EGFR inhibitors with rapamycin (trade name rapamune, generic name sirolimus), an existing drug used for organ transplants to suppress the immune system and prevent organ rejection, but which also inhibits the PKB/AKT signaling channel.
-A phase I trial (106) combined Iressa with rapamycin for 34 patients (25 GBM) with recurrent tumors; two patients had a partial tumor regression and 13 patients achieved stable disease.
+A phase I trial (112) combined Iressa with rapamycin for 34 patients (25 GBM) with recurrent tumors; two patients had a partial tumor regression and 13 patients achieved stable disease.
 PFS-6 was 24%.
-A second clinical trial (107) with 28 heavily pretreated patients with low performance status (median Karnofsky score of 60) received either Iressa or Tarceva in combination with rapamycin, with the result that 19% of patients had tumor regression while 50 % had stable disease, with a PFS-6 value of 25%.
-An alternative method of suppressing the PKB/AKT signaling channel has been suggested by a recent in vitro study (108) in which Iressa and Tarceva were tested for efficacy against glioblastoma cells in the presence of the common anti-cholesterol drug, lovastatin.
-The effectiveness of the drugs was greatly enhanced by the combination, with the enhancing effect of lovastatin being independent of both level of EGFR version III and PTEN status.
+A second clinical trial (113) with 28 heavily pretreated patients with low performance status (median Karnofsky score of 60) received either Iressa or Tarceva in combination with rapamycin, with the result that 19% of patients had tumor regression while 50 % had stable disease, with a PFS-6 value of 25%.
+Yet a third clinical trial (114) that combined tarceva and sirolimus for recurrent GBM had much worse results, with PFS-6 value of only 3%.

+An alternative method of suppressing the PKB/AKT signaling channel has been suggested by a recent in vitro study (115) in which Iressa and Tarceva were tested for efficacy against glioblastoma cells in the presence of the common anti-cholesterol drug, lovastatin.
+The effectiveness of the drugs was greatly enhanced by the combination, with the enhancing effect of lovastatin being independent of both level of EGFR variant III and PTEN status.

+The foregoing results of the use of EGFR inhibitors for GBM treatment range from moderately positive to minimal efficacy.
+The reasons for this variability are not obvious, although treatment efficacy is likely dependent on numerous genetic markers.
+Thus, without a genetic analysis of individual tumors, it is hard to see a basis for recommending their use.
 It should be noted that several of the supplements to be discussed in a subsequent section have been shown to disrupt the epidermal growth factor signaling channel in various ways, as does accutane.
 Probably the most important is genistein, but quercetin and curcumin have this property as well.

-One recent paper (109) of potential major importance has noted that tumors may not respond to anti-EGFR drugs because of activation of the gene for a second growth factor known as the insulin-like growth factor I (IGF-I).
+One recent paper (116) of potential major importance has noted that tumors may not respond to anti-EGFR drugs because of activation of the gene for a second growth factor known as the insulin-like growth factor I (IGF-I).
 IGF-I has also been implicated in the effect of tamoxifen.
-It is noteworthy, therefore, that one of the supplements to be discussed, silibinin, is known to inhibit IGF-I (110), as does lycopene.
+It is noteworthy, therefore, that one of the supplements to be discussed, silibinin, is known to inhibit IGF-I (117), as does lycopene.
 This suggests that silibinin and lycopene might substantially increase the effectiveness of any treatment that relies on EGFR inhibition.